 Courses have carefully been selected and crafted to meet the educational needs of students, as well as the requirements of the Texas State Board of Examiners of Professional Counselors (aka the LPC Board) and the Council for Accreditation of Counseling & Related Educational Programs (CACREP).
 In order for TCU Counseling Program Faculty to make recommendations for credentialing and employment, students must have successfully completed the required prerequisites for Practicum.
-These include EDGU 50223: Helping Relationships, EDGU 60143: Counseling Interventions, EDGU 50323: Small Group Dynamics, and either EDGU 60613: Orientation and Programs in Guidance and Counseling or EDGU 60423: Organization and Administration of Support Programs.
+These include EDGU 50223: Helping Relationships, EDGU 60143: Counseling Interventions, EDGU 50323: Small Group Counseling, EDGU 70033: Orientation and Ethical Practice in Clinical Mental Health Counseling, and EDGU 60223: Advanced Counseling Skills & Ethics.
 Students who request a recommendation should provide the faculty member with the following: a) name and contact information for hiring committee, b) description of position/program to which the student is applying, c) updated resume, and d) list of points the students would like to be addressed.
 Positive recommendations are not guaranteed.
 However, faculty who are unable to provide a positive recommendation will notify the student within 10 business days of the request.